MicrosoftDocs/cloud-adoption-framework/docs/adopt/migrate-or-modernize.md

 ## Modernize ("Replatform")

 Modernize your application by using the replatform strategy first.
 In this approach, you change parts of an application during the migration process.
-Although it takes a little more work to migrate to the cloud, your applications have better cost and performance efficiency in the cloud.
+Although it takes a little more work to migrate to the cloud, your applications have better cost and performance efficiency.
 Modernizing before migration has four benefits:

 - ***Faster time to market:*** Use platform as a service (PaaS) technologies to speed up deployment.